The conflict continues in Syria: what can be done?

 Today, the situation in Syria remains complex.

-Fighting is concentrated in the north-west of the country around Idlib province – the last rebel stronghold.
+Fighting is concentrated in the north-west of the country around Idlib province.

 Idlib is home to around three million people, half of whom were transferred there from other parts of Syria.

-Since December 2019, more than 900,000 people have been forced to flee the area by a deadly government offensive – the single largest displacement since the conflict began.
+Since December 2019, more than 900,000 people have been forced to flee from deadly violence – the single largest displacement since the conflict began.

-Weeks of aerial bombardment have emptied entire towns in the north-west Idlib province and sent huge numbers of civilians fleeing north towards the Turkish border.
+Weeks of intense violence have emptied entire towns in the north-west Idlib province and sent huge numbers of civilians fleeing north towards the Turkish border.

 Today, there are just over 17.3 million people left in Syria: around three to four million people have fled the country and around 570,000 have been killed over the past decade.
 Outside of Idlib, active fighting has largely ended but the situation remains dire.
 More than eight out of ten people - 83 per cent - live beneath the poverty line, unable to meet their basic needs.

 In total, an estimated 11.1m people still need humanitarian assistance inside the country.
-That’s over 2 million more than the population of London.
+That’s over two million more than the population of London.

 Together, since the conflict began, we have provided 580,000 food items and distributed over 1.6 million other items, such as blankets and mattresses.